riversidefm/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 ```

 An effect that rotates video by a given amount.
-The rotation is specified as a fraction, where 0 means no rotation,
+The rotation is specified in degrees clockwise.
-and 1 means a full rotation.

 ```

 parameters:
+- *angle*: Rotation angle in degrees clockwise
 - *effect_name*:
 - *enabled*: If true, the Effect is applied.
 If false, the Effect is omitted.
 - *metadata*:
 - *name*:
-- *rotation*: Rotation amount.
-0 means no rotation, 1 means 360 degrees.

 ### VideoScale.1